Sharp Sobolev inequalities on noncompact Riemannian manifolds with ${\sf Ric}\geq 0$ via Optimal Transport theory: Introduction and Main Results

 \section{Introduction and Main Results}

-The primary goal of the present paper is to answer a question of Cordero-Erausquin, Nazaret and Villani \cite{CE-N-Villani}; we show that the \textit{Optimal Mass Transportation} (OMT, for short) for quadratic distance cost functions can be efficiently applied to establish sharp Sobolev inequalities on Riemannian manifolds with non-negative Ricci curvature (${\sf Ric}\geq 0$, for short).
+The primary goal of the present paper is to answer a question of Cordero-Erausquin, Nazaret and Villani \cite{CE-N-Villani}; we show that the \textit{Optimal Transport} (OT, for short) for quadratic distance cost functions can be efficiently applied to establish sharp Sobolev inequalities on noncompact, complete Riemannian manifolds with non-negative Ricci curvature (${\sf Ric}\geq 0$, for short).

 After Aubin \cite{Aubin} initiated the famous AB-program, considerable efforts have been made to determine the optimal constants in Sobolev inequalities, both in euclidean and non-euclidean settings; see also Druet and Hebey \cite{Druet-Hebey} and Hebey \cite{Hebey}.
 A central place within this program is occupied by the classical $L^p$-Sobolev inequality in $\mathbb R^n$; given $n\geq 2$, $p\in (1,n)$ and the critical Sobolev exponent $p^\star=\frac{pn}{n-p}$, the latter inequality states that